Demon-King169/GambleBot/README.md

 * Make sure your lines do not have trailing spaces or tabs!
 * Encapsulate text with spaces in it with quotation marks (`"`).

 Settings that have to be set are marked with `[REQUIRED]`.
-If you leave these blank the program will not work correctly and mostly will not even start completely.
+If you leave these blank, the program will not work correctly and will mostly not even start.

 #### DB_DATABASE

 This setting defines the name of the database.
-If you do not set a value the default name "database" will be chosen.
-If you change that value later on and do not rename the files in `/data/` accordingly the program will create a new database!
+If you do not set a value, the default name "database" will be chosen.
+If you change that value later on and do not rename the files in `/data/` accordingly, the program will create a new database!

 #### [REQUIRED] DB_ROOT_PASSWORD